forcedotcom/salesforcedx-vscode/docs/_articles/en/getting-started/recommended-extensions.md

 ## XML

 VS Code doesn’t ship with rich XML tools by default.
-This extension, built by Red Hat, provides language support for XML documents such as the `-meta.xml` or `package.xml` files in your VS Code project.
+This extension, built by Red Hat, provides language support for for XML documents such as the `-meta.xml` or `package.xml` files in your VS Code project.

 <https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml>